Praverk/DataScience-Masters/README.md

 # DataScience-Masters
-This is Data Science Masters Notes by PWSkills
+This is Data Science Masters Notes from PWSkills classes